collaborativebioinformatics/SVTeaser/README.md

 [Presentation](https://docs.google.com/presentation/d/1tn9Yj5cRzizwnuOwf_PMNdAk46DuFlXUyILEEZ0GG-0/edit?usp=sharing)

-## Goals
+## Introduction

-Make a tool that (A) performs SV and read simulation to create inputs for benchmarking an SV caller (B) creates an evaluation/reporting of the SV caller's performance.
+SV detection callers often have a large number of false detections requiring benchmarking to assess method quality before finalizing a workflow.
+However, few tools are available to simulate data for SV benchmarking.
+SVTeaser is a tool for rapid assessment of structural variant (SV) calling fidelity with two main use-cases: 1) genotyping a set of pre-ascertained SVs and 2) benchmarking a new algorithm against pre-existing tools across a range of parameters.
 Users supply SVTeaser with a reference sequence file (.fasta) and, optionally, a set of SVs (.vcf).
-SVTeaser outputs assorted statistical metrics across a range of read lengths and depths.
+SVTeaser outputs simulated reads across a range of read lengths and depths and provides a downstream dataframe based analysis framework for evaluating accuracy.
 SVTeaser achieves rapid assessment by downsampling the full reference to a subset of numerous 10kb samples to which it adds SVs.